adrianengine/jquery-spectragram/README.md

 *Type: Number*

-The maximum number of results to show. *Default: 10*
+A number between 1 and 20 of photos to show. *Default: 20*

 **size**